dojonorth/fun-basics-dojo/README.md

 **Aside - Language Feature Imports:**
 >The term 'higher kinded' is sometimes used to refer to such types that have one or more 'holes' in them into which other types must be inserted.
 The use of these is considered an advanced language feature in Scala and so needs to be explicitly enabled, otherwise we'll get compiler warnings.
-Hence, in the examples, whenever I've declared a type constructor with T[_] syntax, you'll also see that I've imported the feature to suppress compiler warnings with:
+Hence, in the examples, whenever I've declared a type constructor with T[_] syntax, you'll also see that I've imported the feature to suppress compiler warnings:
 ```
 import scala.language.higherKinds
 ```